DUI Defense Lawyer and DWI Attorney in Maryland and D.C.

 The following are some tips on how to act when being pulled over to decrease the chance that you will be arrested:

-Field Sobriety Testing in Annapolis Md of Anne Arundel County
+Field Sobriety Testing in Annapolis Md of Anne Arundel County and all other counties

 Field sobriety testing, also known as “roadside sobriety tests,” are physical tests that a law enforcement officer can use to help conclude if you are intoxicated.